-Remembering the relation between the partition function of the dimer model and Chebyshev polynomials, $\mathcal{Q}_0=\prod_{q=1}^\frac{N}{2}U_M(i\cos\frac{\pi q}{N+1})$, the final result for $\langle N_{12}\rangle$ is briefly
+Remembering the relation between the partition function of the dimer model and Chebyshev polynomials \eqref{chebyshevpartitionf}, the final result for $\langle N_{12}\rangle$ is briefly

-along with a little abuse of notation $U_M(q)\equiv U_M(i\cos\frac{\pi q}{N+1})$, where $U_M(x)$ is the M-th Chebyshev polynomial of the second kind.
+along with a little abuse of notation $U_M(q)\equiv |U_M(i\cos\frac{\pi q}{N+1})|$, where $U_M(x)$ is the M-th Chebyshev polynomial of the second kind.

-Another interesting situation, motivated by \cite{camia}, is the so-called charge conservation condition, where we are interested in $\langle N_{12'}+N_{1'2}\rangle$, the expectation of the number of loops surrounding one face not the other, and vice versa.
+Another interesting situation, motivated by \cite{camia}, is the so-called charge conservation condition, where we are interested in $\langle N_{12'}+N_{1'2}\rangle$, the expectation of the number of loops surrounding point "1" but not "2" and point "2" but not "1".
 To make the situation clear, we first obtain $\langle N^\odot_i\rangle$, the expectation of the number of loops around one face.
 If we consider the above arrangement of fugacities (in both dimer models) only for one of the faces, say $(M_1+\frac{1}{2},N_1+\frac{1}{2})$, a zero coefficient in the first order of $\epsilon_1$ emerges in the expansion of the partition function of the double-dimer model.
-To avoid this, we insert fugucities $1\mp\epsilon_2$ on the bonds remained in the same column in one dimer model, and likewise in the other replacing $\epsilon_2$ by $-\epsilon_2$ (figure \ref{fig8}).
-For our purposes, the same is obtained if instead, we replace $\epsilon_1$ by $\epsilon_1+\epsilon_2$ and look at the coefficient of $\epsilon_1\epsilon_2$ in the expansion.
+To avoid this, we insert fugacities $1\mp\epsilon_2$ on the bonds remained in the same column in one dimer model (Figure \ref{fig8}), and likewise in the other replacing $\pm$ by $\mp$ and vice versa.
+For our purpose, the same is obtained if instead of two upward and downward $M_1$-columns terminating in $(M_1+\frac{1}{2},N_1+\frac{1}{2})$-face, we merely replace $1\pm\epsilon_1$ in one dimer model (respectively $1\mp\epsilon_1$ in the other) by $(1\pm\epsilon_1)(1\pm\epsilon_2)$ (respectively $(1\mp\epsilon_1)(1\mp\epsilon_2)$) and look at the coefficient of $\epsilon_1\epsilon_2$ in the expansion.
 The desired expectation is

 in terms of the above notations.